relaystr/ndk/doc/index.md

 - **Event verification**: BIP-340, Rust-based (recommended for mobile/desktop), or `NdkEventVerifier` from `ndk_flutter` (recommended for Flutter apps)
 - **Comprehensive logging** with configurable log levels and outputs
 - **Clean architecture** for maintainability and extensibility
+- **Decrypted payload sidecar cache** to avoid repeatedly asking slow or remote signers to decrypt the same encrypted events

 ## not Included